nixworks/public/news/2017/10/25/crown-prince-mohammed-bin-salman-of-saudi-arabia-announces-that-a-majority-of-saudis-want-a-return-to-moderate-islam-70-of-the-kingdom-is.md

 ### [2017-10-25](/news/2017/10/25/index.md)

 # Crown Prince Mohammed bin Salman of Saudi Arabia announces that a majority of Saudis want a return to moderate Islam.
-70% of the kingdom is made up of residents under the age of 30 who welcome the idea of new reform.
+70% of the kingdom is made up of residents under the age of 30 who welcome the idea of new reforms.

 Crown Prince Mohammed bin Salman vows to &quot;eradicate the remnants of extremism very soon&quot;.